We're falling short on efforts to stop global warming. Here's how we can get on track.

 Why is it so hard to stop climate change?
 Can we turn the tide?
 What is required of governmental leaders — and how can citizens help?
 Licker answered these and other questions in a wide-ranging interview with NBC News MACH.
 The interview, conducted via internet chat and email, has been edited for clarity and brevity.

-NBC News MACH: We've known for years that climate change poses major threats to the planet.
-Why the new report — and why now?

-Licker: The report was requested by members of the U.N.
-Framework Convention on Climate Change, including the U.S., during the adoption of the Paris Agreement.
-Member countries recognized that the commitments countries were putting forth at that point were not enough to meet the Paris Agreement goals, so they asked the IPCC to provide them with technical information that could inform their deliberations.
-The report will serve as key technical input for a discussion at the next U.N. climate change conference in Poland later this year.

-And the report makes it clear that we must do more to limit the rise in global temperatures?
+NBC News MACH: The report makes it clear that we must do more to limit the rise in global temperatures — is that right?

 That's correct.
 The report brings greater clarity to the actions necessary to limit global warming to 1.5 or 2 degrees Celsius (2.7 degrees or 3.6 degrees Fahrenheit).
 It shows society will need to achieve net-zero emissions of carbon dioxide by 2050, and achieve net reductions of other global warming gases by 2030.